Music master C.W. Reid’s legacy lives on in Reading Keyboard Music.

 During the 1930’s, Reid expanded his method of easy piano lessons with beginning pieces, technical exercises and written drills on staff and keyboard note placement.
 As his grassroots enterprise grew, he produced books on a homemade printing press and distributed them through students and friends.

 C.W.
 Reid, considered a master music educator of the 20th century, was chairman of the music department at Brigham Young University in Provo, Utah and later a professor of music at the McCune School of Music in Salt Lake City.
-Throughout his life, he continued to develop and perfect his method of teaching–a method that is now available through music education videos (with much of Reid’s original work intact) through Reading Keyboard Music, LLC.
+Throughout his life, he continued to develop and perfect his method of teaching–a method that is now available through music education videos (with Reid’s original work intact) through Reading Keyboard Music, LLC.
 Reid’s love of music and teaching still shine through in these piano instruction videos.